Skynar Bookkeeping

 Stay on top of your bills.

 Pay your bills on time and avoid missing a payment.
 Your credit will be affected by a late payment.
 If you don’t have the funds to pay in full this month, ask for a payment plan, an extension, or to waive the fees.
 Keep in mind: this should only be done when absolutely necessary and should be abused.
-If the fees are waived, you will still have to pay, just
+If the fees are waived, you will still have to pay, just not right now.

 Why You Need Keep Up With Your Bookkeeping During Hard Times